What to do with the “accountsd wants to use the login keychain” popup

 Another reason for getting the “assistantd wants to use the login keychain” message is having wrong app permissions saved on your Mac.

-The best way to correct app permissions is with CleanMyMac X.
+The best way to correct app permissions is with CleanMyMac.

-CleanMyMac X is the ultimate optimization app for Mac, making it easy to get rid of old files, clear caches, speed up RAM, uninstall apps, and manage app permissions.
-Due to its user-friendly interface, everything on CleanMyMac X takes a few clicks to accomplish, and every scan is annotated so you can easily understand its value.
+CleanMyMac is a smart and effortless Mac care app that makes it easy to delete old files, clear caches, speed up RAM, uninstall apps, and manage app permissions.
+Due to its user-friendly interface, everything on CleanMyMac takes a few clicks to accomplish, and every scan is annotated so you can easily understand its value.

-Here’s how to repair disk permissions with CleanMyMac X:
+Here’s how to repair disk permissions with CleanMyMac:

 Tip: Store your passwords in a digital password manager